Terms and Conditions

 How we work…

-1. The first step to commissioning design is to contact communications or design to discuss your requirements with them and decide on the best approach.
+The first step to commissioning design is to contact communications or design to discuss your requirements with them and decide on the best approach.
 Points to consider are planning, deadlines and understanding how your requirements will adhere to the Council’s corporate brand.
-Please also ensure you have considered all equalities accessibility criteria.
+Please also ensure you have considered all equality accessibility criteria.

-3. Once a designer has been assigned a job, they will speak to clients directly to discuss the requirements.
-This can take up to 48 hours depending on workloads.
+Once a designer has been assigned a job, they will speak to clients directly to discuss the requirements.
+This can take up to 48 hours, depending on workloads.

-4. A set of proofs (usually up to 2 or 3) is provided to clients to check that the information provided has been designed and included to client’s satisfaction.
+A set of proofs (usually up to 2 or 3) is provided to clients to check that the information provided has been designed and included to the client’s satisfaction.
 Please note that clients are responsible for checking and circulating proofs to senior managers and members who may need to approve your information.

-5. Once you, your line managers and communications have agreed that everything is factually correct, we require an email from you authorising us to send the job to print.
+Once you, your line managers and communications have agreed that everything is factually correct, we require an email from you authorising us to send the job to print.
 Whilst every effort is made to ensure the product meets your specifications, The Design Team CANNOT accept responsibility for any errors or omissions by the client.
 Larger jobs will have a printer’s proof that will allow you a final opportunity to ensure all information is accurate.
 This will need to be signed and sent back to the print team.

 Costs…